 The discipline of fasting challenges us to become voluntarily weak so that God can fill us with his strength and draw us to the place of encounter (prayer) with him.
 As a university, we desire to grow in humility before the Lord, harnessing the desires of the flesh, and incorporating this practice into the Christian walk.
-To continue growing in the discipline of fasting, BGU staff and students are encouraged to incorporate regular fasting into their lifestyle and to participate in corporate fasts when directed by leadership.
+To continue growing in the discipline of fasting, BGU staff and students are encouraged to incorporate regular fasting into their lifestyle.

-Prayer
+Prayer and Worship